Database Use and Design

 - Architecture of Unbundled Data Systems

 After the course, the student should be able to:

 - Explain the difference between the relational and non-relational data models

-- Describe the challenges and opportunities of open data
+- Describe the architecture and components of a database system

 Ordinary examExam type: